eurobin-wp1/tum-tb-perception/README.md

 }
 ```

-The estimated taskboard and component poses will be sent over the `udp_output_port` port with the format shown in the following example:
+The estimated task board and component poses will be sent over the `udp_output_port` port with the format shown in the following example:
 <details>
 <summary> Example TaskBoard Pose Estimation Result UDP Message </summary>